MP 16x8/4x3 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-In addition to immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

 - They do not lose power over time.
-After about 10 years, their strength decreases by only ~1% (theoretically),
+After 10 years, their strength decreases by only ~1% (theoretically),

-- They are highly resistant to demagnetization by external magnetic sources,
+- They are extremely resistant to demagnetization by external magnetic field,

-- By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,
+- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- They have exceptionally high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.
+- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

 - They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Dust and powder from neodymium magnets are highly flammable.
+Dust and powder from neodymium magnets are flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.